GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 Once you opt-in, you get access to `SharedArrayBuffer` (including `WebAssembly.Memory` backed by a `SharedArrayBuffer`), precise timers, memory measurement and other APIs that require an isolated origin for security reasons.
-Check out the [linked guide](https://web.dev/coop-coep/) for more details.
+Check out the [Making your website "cross-origin isolated" using COOP and COEP](/coop-coep/) for more details.

 ### WebAssembly atomics